xizon/funda-ui/README_PUBLISH.md

 React components using pure Bootstrap 5+ which does not contain any external style and script libraries.
 You can load Bootstrap css libraries separately in your project.

+All components have undergone complex business verification and provide multiple examples.

 ---